target/strelka/docs/README.md

 * "limits.scanner": amount of time (in seconds) that a scanner can spend scanning a file (defaults to 150 seconds / 1.5 minutes, can be overridden per-scanner)
 * "coordinator.addr": network address of the coordinator (defaults to strelka_coordinator_1:6379)
 * "coordinator.db": Redis database of the coordinator (defaults to 0)
+* "coordinator.blocking_pop_time_sec": If set (and >0) use redis blocking calls to retrieve file tasks.
+Incompatible with Envoy!
 * "tasting.mime_db": location of the MIME database used to taste files (defaults to None, system default)
 * "tasting.yara_rules": location of the directory of YARA files that contains rules used to taste files (defaults to /etc/strelka/taste/)